pouya-eghbali/posh/CLA.md

 ## 7. Contact Information

-- Any questions or concerns about this Agreement or its application can be addressed to: unchained@kenshi.io.
+- Any questions or concerns about this Agreement or its application can be addressed to: @pouya-eghbali.